-When a tier-0 logical router is running in Active-Active ECMP mode, you cannot configure stateful NAT where asymmetrical paths might cause issues.
-For Active-Active ECMP routers, you can use reflexive NAT (sometimes called stateless NAT).
+When a tier-0 or tier-1 logical router is running in active-active mode, you cannot configure stateful NAT where asymmetrical paths might cause issues.
+For active-active routers, you can use reflexive NAT (sometimes called stateless NAT).

-In this example, as packets are received from the web VM, the Tenant2NAT tier-1 router changes the source port of the packets from 172.16.10.10 to 188.8.131.52.
-Having a public source address enables destinations outside of the private network to route back to the original source.
+In this example, as packets are received from the web VM, the Tenant2NAT tier-1 router changes the source IP address of the packets from 172.16.10.10 to 220.127.116.11.
+Having a public source IP address enables destinations outside of the private network to route back to the original source.

-However, when there are two Active-Active tier-0 routers involved, as shown here, reflexive NAT must be configured.
+When there are two active-active tier-0 routers involved, as shown here, reflexive NAT must be configured.